kang-chen/kang-chen/README.md

 I'm a builder with a history in fintech, fashion and marketplaces.

-Areas of interests include decentralised systems, old school 3d engines and computing history (software renderer), art.
+Areas of interests include decentralised systems, old school 3d engines and the history of computer games, art.

 - 🔭 I’m currently working on [Factory Mint](https://factorymint.com/) - The easiest way to mint NFTs on Cardano
 - 💻 Professional-ish blog [here](https://kang.fyi/)